bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 ## Protection against Congestion Collapse

-With regard to the potential of causing congestion collapse, CUBIC behaves like Reno TCP, since CUBIC modifies only the window adjustment algorithm of Reno TCP.
-Thus, it does not modify the ACK clocking and timeout behaviors of Reno TCP.
+With regard to the potential of causing congestion collapse, CUBIC behaves like Reno, since CUBIC modifies only the window adjustment algorithm of Reno.
+Thus, it does not modify the ACK clocking and timeout behaviors of Reno.

 ## Fairness within the Alternative Congestion Control Algorithm